Kate Harris: Lands of Lost Borders

 Her first book, Lands of Lost Borders, a nonfiction book describing her experiences bicycling 10000 km of Asia's historic Silk Road over a 14 month period in 2011, won the 2019 RBC Taylor Prize, the 2019 Kobo Emerging Writer Prize, the 2019 Edna Staebler Award, and 2019 Boardman Tasker Prize for Mountain Literature.
 The RBC Taylor prize comes with a cash award.
 The Kobo Emerging Writers Prize and Edna Staebler Award each come with a cash award.
 The book was a Canadian bestseller.

 She undertook the trip documented in her book with a friend.

 Current works

 As of 2019, Harris lives off-grid in northern British Columbia, near the Yukon border.

 In an interview with Anna Maria Tremonti of The Current, Harris described falling in love with the land around Atlin, British Columbia, when she skied across the nearby Juneau Icefield as part of an undergraduate field course in glaciology.
-She currently shares a small cabin there with her partner.
+She currently shares a small cabin there with her partner and their dog.